 Enrichment & Extra-Curricular

 Each year 5 Year 8 students get chosen to take over Tring museum for the day.
-These students are selected on being Gifted & Talented in our subject area.
+These students are selected randomly from those who attend Science Club.

 Each year we visit the Big Bang event in Birmingham NEC and take a number of Year 9 students.